JeSuisUnCaillou/AI-RPG/future_food_delivery.md

 * Insults -> 1)

 ## 2) greetings
-_You see a delivery robot with one green eye, handing you a warm box labelled 'Amazon Food Prime'_
+_You see a delivery robot with one green eye, handing you a warm box labelled 'Amazon Food Prime' ou 'Foodex'_

 Good evening citizen, here is your warm meal for tonight.
 It's spaghetti bolognaise.
 * Thank you -> 5)